schirmer-lab/metagear/docs/_developers/development_guide.md

 # Install with custom directory
 ./install.sh --install-dir /opt/metagear

+# Install a specific version
+./install.sh --pipeline 1.0

 # Install with local pipeline for development
 ./install.sh --pipeline /path/to/local/metagear-pipeline

 # Install with custom utilities repository
 ./install.sh --utilities /path/to/custom/wrapper
 ```

+### Version Management

+The installer automatically:
+- Detects and installs the latest available release when no version is specified
+- Validates that specified versions exist as GitHub releases
+- Falls back to version 1.0 if the latest release cannot be determined

+The `--pipeline` parameter is flexible:
+- **Directory path**: Creates a symbolic link to the local pipeline (for development)
+- **Version string**: Downloads and installs the specified release version

 ## Testing